bagde/bagde.github.io/index.md

 * Developed a novel fabrication procedure of microchips that is convenient and cost effective
 * Tested prototypes to identify performance limits and improved the design for better results by analyzing test data
 * Created clear and concise technical documents such as standard operating procedures, literature reviews, reports and presentations

+**Engineering Intern**, Plains Midstream Canada
+May 2015 – Aug.
+2015
+* Sized and upgraded a pressure check valve required as a safety check for pipelines to reduce maintenance efforts required due to summer weather
+* Operated the SCADA system to obtain and manage corrosion data of pipelines to predict the decommissioning of highly corroded pipes
+* Supported the operations team by performing site visits, maintaining and/or repairing equipment and systems
+* Performed daily checks with Alberta One-Call to ensure that digging locations were authorized in order to avoid accidents
+* Assisted admin department with budgeting and updating pay roll for the office branch of 20 employees

 ## Other Work Experience